hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 Now configure your browser to use SOCKS with 127.0.0.1:1080.
 All your traffic is now tunneled through *host.org* and will appear with the source IP of *host.org*.

 <a id="ssi-anchor"></a>
-**2.iv SSH socks4/5 IN**
+**2.v SSH socks4/5 IN**

-This is the reverse to the above example.
-It give others access to your *local* network or let others use your compute as a tunnel end-point.
+This is the reverse of the above example.
+It give others access to your *local* network or let others use your computer as a tunnel end-point.

 ```
 $ ssh -g -R 1080 user@host.org
 ```

 The others configuring host.org:1080 as their SOCKS4/5 proxy.
-They can now connect to *any* computers on *any port* that your computer has access to.
+They can now connect to *any* computer on *any port* that your computer has access to.
 This includes access to computers behind your firewall that are on your local network.

 ---
 <a id="network-anchor"></a>